- Planning, Policy & Assessment

-Five times since January 2011, OSU has attained a Gold rating in STARS.
-It was the first school in Oregon to submit its report.
+Seven times since January 2011, OSU has attained a Gold rating in STARS.
+It was the first school in Oregon to submit a report.

 STARS is designed to:

-- Fall 2010: During fall term, data collection continued and followup from summer data requests were made.
-Recommendations for feasible, immediate institutional changes to achieve additional STARS points were made throughout the fall and winter.
-Some of the most challenging aspects of STARS included defining sustainability research and sustainability related and sustainabiltiy focused courses.
-The Sustainability Office convened teams of researchers and teaching faculty to help create and refine these definitions.
-With these definitions, Sustainability Office staff reviewed thousands of courses and hundreds of research projects to determine what aspects of the research or teaching activity included sustainability.
+During fall 2010, data collection and clarification continued.
+Low hanging fruit was found: a few feasible, immediate institutional changes to achieve additional STARS points were made throughout fall and winter.
+Some of the most challenging aspects of STARS included defining sustainability research and curriculum.
+The Sustainability Office convened teams of researchers and teaching faculty to help create and refine definitions.
+With these definitions, Sustainability Office staff reviewed thousands of courses and thousands of research awards to determine what aspects of the research or teaching activity included sustainability.